Ryan5453/demucs/README.md

 uvx --with demucs-inference demucs separate audio_file.mp3
 ```

-**Note**: Demucs does not specify a specific PyTorch wheel for CUDA.
+**Note**: Demucs does not specify a specific PyTorch wheel.
 This means that GPUs will only work on Apple Silicon or Linux with CUDA 12.6 when using this method.

 ### Install using UV